 In March each year Kathy Walton and the Meitheal Cheoil music community hold a musical fundraiser just after the St Patrick’s Day celebrations.
 These evenings are fabulous events and a chance for everyone to come together and enjoy an exceptional musical performances and an evening of friendship and warmth.

 Three Tarns challenge

 We will be setting up a hiking challenge in the Lake District.
 There’s a circular route directly from the farm which heads up the valley and through some of the most dramatic scenery in the Lakes.
 You’ll be in the heart of the high peaks.
 En route you can take in the three tarns: Angle Tarn, Sprinkling Tarn and Styhead Tarn.

 There will be routes planned of varying degrees of challenge.
 The circular route in the valley from Thorneythwaite Farm to Seathwaite will be on the level and will take you past the impressive waterfall, Sour Milk Gill.
 Those who want to push yourselves can take on the challenge of the higher peaks such as Great End, Great Gable or Scafell Pike.

-Watch this space and be ready to sign up in 2021 to raise some funds for Flynne’s Barn!
+Watch this space and be ready to sign up to raise some funds for Flynne’s Barn!

 Our website is kindly hosted for free by